-The Sustainability Report for FY 2022-23 focuses on the ESG-related performance of operational businesses (Natural Resources, Airports, Solar Manufacturing, Roads and Water, Data Center, Defence and Aerospace) under AEL that have operations in India.
-As compared, last year we had reported on three businesses (Natural Resources, Solar Manufacturing and Airports) which were operational at that time.
-As AEL is an incubating business of Adani Portfolio, the boundaries are flexible and may keep on changing every year.
-The baseline including the reporting boundary might get impacted as and when any new business gets incubated in AEL, the business at the project stage becomes operational or moves out from AEL as an independent legal entity.
+The Sustainability Report for FY 2022-23 focuses on the ESG-related performance of operational businesses Safe-harbour Statements (Natural Resources, Airports, Solar Manufacturing, Roads This Report contains forward-looking statements about and Water, Data Center, Defence and Aerospace) under AEL AEL's plans and expectations based on assumptions and that have operations in India.
+As compared, last year we past performances.
+These assumptions are reliant on had reported on three businesses (Natural Resources, Solar developments in the industry, regional markets, government Manufacturing and Airports) which were operational at that regulations and laws, among other incidental factors. time.
+As AEL is an incubating business of Adani Portfolio, It is advised that these statements must not be used as the boundaries are flexible and may keep on changing an assurance of AEL's performance in the future, as the every year.
+The baseline including the reporting boundary underlying conditions may change over time. might get impacted as and when any new business gets incubated in AEL, the business at the project stage becomes Assurance of Disclosures operational or moves out from AEL as an independent legal entity.

 Under the Natural Resources business, five MDO (Mine Developer and Operator) sites-Parsa East and Kente Basan (PEKB), GP III, Talabira II and III, Suliyari and Kurmitar are covered.
 Solar Manufacturing operations of AEL are located at Special Economic Zone (SEZ) Mundra.
-Airports business covers seven national and international airports- Ahmedabad, Jaipur, Guwahati, Lucknow, Mangaluru,
+Airports business covers seven national and international airports-Ahmedabad, Jaipur, Guwahati, Lucknow, Mangaluru,